 Data and Statistics

 Recent data indicates that a significant proportion of hospitalized patients have low prealbumin levels.
-For example, studies have found that up to 30-40% of patients admitted to acute care hospitals have prealbumin levels below the normal range.
+But for example, studies have found that up to 30-40% of patients admitted to acute care hospitals have prealbumin levels below the normal range.
 This prevalence is even higher in specific populations, such as elderly patients, individuals with chronic diseases, and those undergoing major surgery.

 Popular Opinions